tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 but, perhaps more significantly, _the proud resist God_.
 When we seek to hold firmly to something that is not true, in essence demanding that it be true, we unwittingly fall into pride.
-Faith, on the other hand, is the meek submission of our will and mind (wherein we lack justification) to God's will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
+Faith, on the other hand, is the meek submission of our will and mind (wherein we lack justification) to God’s will and mind (from which we learn truth, thus forming the _unjustified true belief_ discussed earlier).
 In the words of Jacob:[^jacob-4:10]